lilchancep/att-pfsense-ipv6/README.md

 	- For each configured interface..

+	- DHCPv6 Range of :: to ::ffff:ffff:ffff:ffff works, however feel free to set your own range.

 	- DHCPv6 Server & RA -> DHCPv6 Server -> Enable -> Save

 	- DHCPv6 Server & RA -> Router Advertisements -> Router Mode -> Managed

 	- Test a client in each configured, connected network